Idaho Bighorn Sheep Hunting in Unit 26

-These Idaho Rocky Mountain Bighorn Sheep Hunting camps are located in the heart of the rutting and wintering area.
-This Rocky Mountain bighorn sheep hunting area is fairly easy to draw and this Outfitter is a great choice for hunters who buy the Auction Tag.
+Hunters must draw a tag in Unit 26.
+This sheep hunt is in the heart of the rutting and wintering area, is fairly easy to draw, and this Outfitter is a great choice for hunters who buy the Idaho Auction Tag.

 Idaho’s Bighorn sheep Auction permit brought the third highest amount of those offered by any western state or province for Rocky Mountain sheep in this 2009’s auction.
 This Outfitter would be an excellent choice for your auction tag.

-These Idaho Rocky Mountain bighorn sheep hunting trips are the real thing…unmatched landscapes, pack in on horseback, camping out, spot & stalk hunting, experienced guides, outstanding meals and much more.
+These Idaho sheep hunts are the real thing…unmatched landscapes, pack in on horseback, camping out, spot & stalk hunting, experienced guides, outstanding meals and much more.
 “It’s the whole nine yards.”
 Rams range in size from 160″ to 180″+.
 Some true trophies have been taken on this hunt over the years.

 Frank Church River of No Return Wilderness